Prospectus

 All four main subjects are covered in the second year (semesters three and four).
 In this year, you also follow two series of compulsory lectures and the core curriculum courses.

 You have a number of options this year.
 In Literature you can specialise in American or British Literature.
-The options you choose in the first semester does not influence the options you have in the second semester.
-In the second semester you can also specialise within Philology in one of two possible periods.
+The options you choose in the first semester do not influence the options you have in the second semester.
+In the second semester you can also specialise within Philology in either the Middle English period or Early Modern English period.

 Course EC Semester 1 Semester 2